 What is Multilateral Netting?
-How Netting Improves Accounts Payable
+Advantages with Netting in Accounts Payable

 Multilateral netting is a payment mechanism whereby accounts payable can be offset against accounts receivable among three or more counterparties, leading to fewer transactions and invoices.
 At the hub of the netting system is a netting center that determines the net amount due or owed between multiple parties and facilitates funds transfers.
 Centralizing the payment system in this way leads to an easier settlement process and lower transaction costs.